GilOliveira/schemadotorg/modules/schemadotorg_ui/README.md

 - Provides a Schema.org recommended types pages.
 - Provides a Schema.org mapping user interface with the ability to filter and toggle mapped properties.
+- Allows site builders to use the 'schema_' field prefix outside the Schema.org Blueprints UI.